Saregard/module-304-app-2-my-vasttrafik-planner-Saregard/README.md

-# Nearby stops, and departures from selected stop
+# Main Screen / Departures

+This image shows the main screen that has your nearby stops, when you click your desired stop you get a new screen showing the departures from this stop.

 ![](https://im7.ezgif.com/tmp/ezgif-7-d711097de08e.gif)